What are ADA Compliance Requirements?

 The final section of the ADA relates to the law’s relationship to other laws, state immunity, its impact on insurance providers and benefits, prohibition against retaliation and coercion, illegal use of drugs, attorney’s fees, and a list of certain conditions that are not considered disabilities.

 It’s important to ask “is my website ADA compliant” because if it isn’t, you are at risk of violating the law and your business may be exposed to a lawsuit – two obvious predicaments that will negatively impact your business.
 If you find yourself in this situation, don’t fret, my friends.
-Help is only a click or call away!
+Website accessibility help is only a click or call away!

 There are a large range of terms, laws, guidelines, and documentation that exist around accessibility.
 Americaneagle.com will help you navigate through the nuances and compliance needs throughout the world to ensure that your digital solutions are inclusive and accessible.
 Our experienced team is well-versed in disability laws such as the ADA, WCAG, and global accessibility considerations.
 We have Trusted Testers, CPWAs, and CPACCs who can handle any accessibility challenge.

-ADA Site Compliance for WCAG (Web Content Accessibility Guidelines)
+ADA Website Compliance Guidelines for WCAG (Web Content Accessibility Guidelines)

-WCAG is widely regarded as the international standard for web accessibility.
+WCAG is widely regarded as the international standard for web accessibility and ADA compliance guidelines.
 The ADA guidelines seek to improve the accessibility of websites, web applications, and web content across all digital devices for people with auditory, neurological, physical, speech, cognitive or visual disabilities.

 WCAG contains four main principals.
 It aims to improve the ability of all people to contribute within the World Wide Web with websites and web applications that are: